Volunteering at HSP

 2-hour service shifts are available:

-Teen volunteers are also required to attend 2 learning lab classes per semester.
+Required to attend 2 learning lab classes per semester

 Have questions?
 Email Volunteer@HumanePinellas.org or call (727) 797-7722 ext.
 223.